jnraine/cuddlefish/README.md

 Cuddlefish.each_shard do
   # do things
 end

+# Use this shard for all database queries that don't have a shard specified.
+ActiveRecord::Base.default_shard_tags = [:my_default_shard]
 ```

 Migrations are more complicated with sharding than they are with standard ActiveRecord.
 Instead of putting all your migrations in your Rails app's `db/migrate` directory, Cuddlefish expects you to put them in subdirectories of `db/migrate` named after your tags, and it'll run all the migrations in each subdirectory on the shards matching those tags.
 For instance, given the example shards.yml from the Configuration section above, you could make a directory called `db/migrate/foo`.
 All the migrations you put in there would be run on the `foo_production` databases on both db1.example.com and db2.example.com when you run `rake db:migrate`.